Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

 One may express both the full equation and the linearized equation in terms of the paradifferential flow, in the form

 respectively

 The source terms $N_\lambda(u)$, respectively $N^{lin}_\lambda$ will be written explicitly later when needed.
-They will be expected to play a perturbative role for the short time results.
+They will be expected to play a perturbative role for the short-time results.

-For the long time results there is one additional portion of the nonlinearity which plays a nonperturbative role, namely the doubly resonant part which corresponds to trilinear interactions of nearly equal frequencies.
+For the long-time results there is one additional portion of the nonlinearity which plays a nonperturbative role, namely the doubly resonant part which corresponds to trilinear interactions of nearly equal frequencies.
 To capture those, we introduce a symmetric symbol $c_{diag}$, smooth on the corresponding dyadic scale, so that

 The cubic doubly resonant part of the nonlinearity is defined in terms of the symbol $c$ of the form in \eqref{eq-cubic} as